Parsl/parsl/docs/userguide/data.rst

 Globus Configuration
 ^^^^^^^^^^^^^^^^^^^^

 In order to manage where files are staged, users must configure the default ``working_dir`` on a remote location.
-This information is specified in the :class:`~parsl.executors.ParslExecutor` via the `working_dir` parameter in the :class:`~parsl.config.Config` instance.
+This information is specified in the :class:`~parsl.executors.base.ParslExecutor` via the ``working_dir`` parameter in the :class:`~parsl.config.Config` instance.
 For example:

 .. code-block:: python